LAKERS TOGETHER: Find out information about COVID-19

 Most important, families and school staff need to listen to each other, work together, and always remember that the child is the focus.

 Most of the time, when you work collaboratively with your school team, issues and concerns can be resolved.
 If you have a concern and need to resolve an issue, it is suggested you follow the process outlined below.
 Understandably, when you are frustrated, you might want to go straight to the top.
 Instead, consider working through the people who are closest to your child and step up a level only if you are not able to come to an agreement.
+For more resources, review the Special Education Problem Solving Fact Sheet from the Michigan Department of Education, Family Matters website

 - First, talk to your child’s teacher(s).
 Make sure that you have clearly communicated your goals and expectations to each other – listen and problem solve.
 This might also involve talking to your child’s school team.
 Keep in mind – the child comes first and adults need to put aside their differences for the child’s best interest.
 Talk with your team about using the START Meeting Mechanics process.
 This is a problem solving process that START trained teams will know about.